rmedinahu/rmedinahu.github.io/cs457/homework/homework-list.md

 **Specification**: A peer-to-peer client

-You are going to write a simple p2p client that connects to others peers to collect db items.
+You are going to write a simple p2p client that connects to other peers to collect db items.
 The client must follow the protocol listed [here](/457/hw/cs457p2p-protocol-part2/) to successfully participate in this network application.
 The client's work is done when it has assembled all of the db items.
 It must print the db items in their logical order before exiting.
 The server must remain running to provide services to other peers.

 The protocol lays out the sequence of steps needed to register and then request db items.
 Your client will need to connect to a TRACKER server.
 That code is listed above and you can use it without modification to test your client code.